Jump to recipe →

 How to Make Pizzelles

-2. Make the batter: Whisk the flour, sugar, and baking powder in a medium-sized bowl.
-Add the butter, eggs, yolks, and vanilla and whisk to make a smooth batter.
+2. Make the batter: Whisk the dry ingredients (flour, sugar, and baking powder) in a medium-sized bowl.
+Add the wet ingredients (butter, eggs, yolks, and vanilla), and whisk just until smooth.

 3. Bake: Pour about two tablespoons of batter into your preheated pizzelle maker.
 Close the top and cook until the cookie is completely golden brown.
 This only takes about 45 seconds to one minute—they cook quickly!